rorcde/mds20_replearning/data/README.md

 ## 3_ Money tracsactions dataset:

-`The description van be found in data/Money_transaction_description.ipynb`
+`The description can be found in data/Money_transaction_description.ipynb`

 * the dataset can be downloaded from this [Link](https://www.kaggle.com/c/python-and-analyze-data-final-project)